psriram76/jenkinsdemo/readme.txt

 This is being tested again  for reliability
 Sample only and not for production
 Installed jenkins data dog agent and testing
+Tried doing azure pipeline from this jenkins data.